Andox-Lopez/Reclist-Generator-CVVC-GUI/README.md

 2. Run the executable file
 3. Configure your settings in the GUI
 4. Click "Start Generation" to generate your reclist

-### For macOS Users

-1. Download the latest `reclist-gen.app` from the releases page
-2. Open the application (you may need to allow unidentified developer apps in System Preferences)
-3. Configure your settings in the GUI
-4. Click "Start Generation" to generate your reclist

-### For Linux Users

-1. Download the latest `reclist-gen` from the releases page
-2. Make the file executable: `chmod +x reclist-gen`
-3. Run the executable: `./reclist-gen`
-4. Configure your settings in the GUI
-5. Click "Start Generation" to generate your reclist

 ## 🛠️ Installation from Source